galaktor/raph.es/content/blog/retropi.md

 {{% img src="/img/project/retropi/cryengine_thumb.jpeg" link="/img/project/retropi/cryengine.jpeg" width="400em" %}}
 {{% /fig %}}

-Kids today grow up with flashy graphics and epic soindtracks.
+Kids today grow up with flashy graphics and epic soundtracks.
 Technically, they are amazing.
 But gameplay is not always on par.
 Older games had to work with many more constraints.
-And constraints fosters creativity in important ways.
+And constraints foster creativity in important ways.

 Thus, finding good modern games for kids is not as easy as you might expect.
-Most of the plethora of mobile games are full of ads, in-app purchases or are designed around a single mind-numbing yet addictive mechanic for more generic appeal.
+Most of the plethora of mobile games are full of ads, in-app purchases or are designed around a single mind-numbing, yet addictive mechanic for more generic appeal.
 Or all of the above.

 Some notable exceptions exist, of course.
 Like *Minecraft*, which ironically was never designed with kids in mind but turns out to be mind-boggingly successful with young players.
 Parents all over the world try to understand their childrens' fascination with Minecraft.